8 Benefits Of Sauerkraut, FAQs Answered & A Recipe, From RDs

 Its nutrients may support heart health.

 One cup of sauerkraut contains 15% of the daily recommended value of vitamin K, according to the USDA food database.
-"Not getting enough vitamin K2 is associated with hardening blood vessels, which is a risk factor for heart disease," Moon explains.
+"Not getting enough vitamin K2 is associated with hardening blood vessels4, which is a risk factor for heart disease," Moon explains.
 Therefore, eating sauerkraut or other foods rich in vitamin K, may support heart health.

 Eating it might help reduce stress.

-While sauerkraut has not been directly associated with stress reduction in humans, "In animal studies where gut microbiomes were wiped out, probiotics from fermented foods calmed down the stress-response system that can also harm cognitive function when it's in overdrive," Moon tells mbg.
+While sauerkraut has not been directly associated with stress reduction in humans, "In animal studies where gut microbiomes were wiped out, probiotics from fermented foods calmed down the stress-response system9 that can also harm cognitive function when it's in overdrive," Moon tells mbg.

 It can support brain health.

-"There is much scientific evidence documenting the probiotics' potential health effect on gut microbiota ecosystems in relation to brain function," a review in the Preventative Nutrition and Food Science journal says.
+"There is much scientific evidence documenting the probiotics' potential health effect on gut microbiota ecosystems in relation to brain function10," a review in the Preventative Nutrition and Food Science journal says.
 This research suggests fermented foods may lead to improvements in memory and cognitive functioning while also supporting mental health.

 The vitamins in sauerkraut can support bone strength.

 Just as vitamin K can support heart health, it's also been shown to support bone strength.
 "Traditional diets high in the form of vitamin K (VK2) found in sauerkraut have stronger bones, fewer fractures, and less bone loss," Moon says.
-"This is supported by several clinical trials showing that VK2 improves bone mineral density and reduces fractures."
+"This is supported by several clinical trials showing that VK2 improves bone mineral density and reduces fractures4."

 Is store-bought sauerkraut good for you?